 “It was clearly a premeditated IED attack,” said Jerry Back, a fire investigator and senior engineer at Jensen Hughes.
-“The fact that multiple explosions occurred at the same time suggests that small explosive devices were built into the equipment, which means that the manufacturing process was tampered with.”
+“The fact that multiple explosions occurred simultaneously suggests that small explosive devices were incorporated into the equipment, meaning that the manufacturing process was tampered with.”

 pagers left mangled sabotage beirut 89861478_0306c6.jpg

-The affected pagers were part of a recent shipment to Hezbollah.
+The affected pagers were part of a new batch recently delivered to Hezbollah.
 Some witnesses said they noticed the devices heating up before they exploded.

-Sky News Arabia 's anonymous source said Mossad (Israeli intelligence) intercepted the communications equipment, stuffed the powerful plastic explosive Pentaerythritol Tetranitrate (PETN) commonly used for military purposes and destroyed it inside the machine, before the shipment reached the enemy.
+An anonymous source told Sky News Arabia that Mossad (Israeli intelligence) intercepted the communications equipment, stuffed the powerful plastic explosive Pentaerythritol Tetranitrate (PETN) commonly used for military purposes into the devices and destroyed them before the shipment reached the enemy.

 Jon Alterman, director of the Middle East program at the Center for Strategic Studies, confirmed that Sky News Arabia 's information was correct.
 "It appears that the equipment supply chain has been compromised."